You can still exercise and do the sport you enjoy if you have type 1 diabetes. But there are some things you must do to exercise safely.

 Physical activity is good for your physical and mental health.

 Your diabetes team can help you plan for physical activity and sport.

 Physical activity can cause your blood glucose levels to either:

 Moderate physical activity that lasts a while, such as walking, gardening, housework or cycling, can cause a slow drop in blood glucose levels.
 Some activities, like running or football, might cause your blood glucose levels to rise at first.

-- you can reduce the risk of hypos by eating the right amount of carbs before, during and after exercise
+You can reduce the risk of a hypo by eating the right amount of carbs before, during and after exercise.

-Exercise affects everyone differently and it might take a little while to find out what works for you.
-But try to stick with it.
+Physical activity affects everyone differently and it might take a little while to find out what works for you.

-check your blood glucose level before and during exercise – this will help you work out the effects of different exercise on your blood glucose and what changes to your food or insulin might help
+check your blood glucose level before and during physical activity - this shows how the activity affects your blood glucose so you can adjust your food or insulin

-check your blood glucose levels regularly after exercise - they can drop up to 16 hours after exercise, so you may need to take extra carbohydrate or a lower dose of insulin before bed
+check your blood glucose levels regularly after physical activity (they can drop up to 12 hours after exercise) - you may need to take extra carbs or a lower dose of insulin before bed

-- if you are planning a big change in your exercise routine discuss with your diabetes team first.
+talk to your diabetes team if you are planning a big change in your exercise routine

 Sex, contraception and type 1 diabetes